PromiseTi/sinso-getway-document/docs/Install/quickInstallation.md

 ## Staking Reward

-SWAP-Endpoint is the RPC interface address of the BSC test chain.
+SWAP-Endpoint is the RPC interface address of the SSC test chain.
 Please configure this address by yourself.
 The official address may be unstable.

 SINSO will call the proof-of-work contract each hour to check whether you are online and whether the node has staked coins.
 If both are satisfied, you will be rewarded with the corresponding workload.